hapax/hapax.github.io/assets/teaching.md

 colours, than to chart a new course into the mathematical world.
 That would take time, money, and vision, and these are perennially in short supply.
-(There is the thornier pedagogical issue of fairness, which I discuss in the next section.)

 But good mathematical skills are important to society as a whole.
 I'm not talking about basic numeracy, e.g. the ability to calculate a